Pricing Model Reference

 Open Source with Paid Hosting

-How it works — You can self-host for free (with your own infra) or pay for hosted API.
+The model or code is open.
+You can self-host for free (with your own infrastructure) or pay for a managed hosted API.

-Typical cost — $0 (self-host) or API pricing (hosted).
+Typical cost — $0 to self-host, or API pricing for hosted access.

 One-Time Purchase